Prof. Mvuyo Tom, Deputy Chairperson

 Prior to joining the UFH he served as Director-General of the Eastern Cape (1998-2004), Advisor to the Eastern Cape Premier for a few months in 2004 and as the Strategic Manager in the integration and transformation of the apartheid departments of health that formed the Eastern Cape, and as the first Permanent Secretary for Department of Health and Welfare in the Eastern Cape (1994-1997).
 He previously practiced in both the public and private health sectors as a clinician.
 His academic career started in 1992 when he joined the then UNITRA Medical School’s Department of Family Medicine in Mthatha.

 He still actively participates in public health research and training.
 His main interests are in health and education, especially on quality, equity and access.
 He is currently involved with the Albertina Sisulu Leadership Program in Health (Partnering UFH, UP, HSPH and South Africa Partners).
 He previously participated as a member of a training team constituted by Harvard School of Public Health on Ministerial Leadership in Health assisting senior management personnel in various African countries to develop and implement health reforms.
+He is the Chairperson of the Masibumbane Development Organization and Deputy Chairperson of the DG Murray Trust.
 In 1994 he received the Nelson Mandela Award for Health and Human Rights.